std66/TomiSoft.Printing.Thermal.AndroidQ2Pos/README.md

   //since the printing will automatically resume.
 This library handles this case (at least, it should).
   Q2PrinterStatus status = await printer.GetPrinterStatusAsync();

   //Out of paper and other statuses are reported here.
-In case of Q2PrinterStatus.MotorOverheat you need to reinitialize the printer
+In case of Q2PrinterStatus.MotorOverheat you need to reinitialize
-  //with printer.InitializePrinterAsync according to the docs (not tested functionality, never occurred to me).
+  //the printer with printer.InitializePrinterAsync according to the docs (not tested functionality, never occurred to me).
   //I also suggest reinitialization on each print.
 }
 ```